Emerald Software

 Emerald Software was a video game publisher founded in 1988 by two UK entertainment executives – David Martin of Martech, and Mike Dixon who previously worked with EMI and worked as the company CEO.

 The company was headquartered in a three-story Georgian house ("Washington Lodge") in Wilkin Street, Waterford, Ireland.

-The ambitious company made a very promising start, but a number of critical delays in the development program eventually led to its closure in 1991.
+The company released a number of games between 1988 and 1990, but a number of critical delays in the development program eventually led to its closure in 1991.

 People

 The company was mostly populated by graduates or placement students from the then-named Waterford Regional Technical College – with some from University College Dublin and others with no formal computer training.

 At its peak, Emerald Software employed 17 programmers and 5 graphic artists.
-These people were spread across 5 departments, loosely split to cover each of the supported development platforms and graphic art – with two additional personnel in Administration and Human Resources.
+These people were spread across 5 departments, loosely split to cover each of the supported development platforms and graphic art – with two additional personnel in administration and human resources.